-Today’s Education in the media blog looks at flexible working in schools.
+Today’s Education in the Media blog looks at teacher recruitment and school funding.